How to quickly remove temporary files in Windows 11

 1. Launch CleanMyPC and go to My Computer cleanup

-3. In the Trash & Junk folder, you will find Temporary files and check them.
+3. In the Trash & Junk folder, you will find Temporary Files.
+Check them.

-You may check other types of files you'd like to remove or clean temporary files only.
+You can also select other types of files you'd like to remove or clean temporary files only.

 CleanMyPC will track down and delete all the temporary files and free up space for you.